What Tech Blogs Am I Reading?

 There are a ton of people doing facinating work and writing about it.
-Here are the personal blogs I’ve appreciated reading the most (in no particular order):
+Here is a big list of the personal blogs, podcasts, and YouTube channels I’ve appreciated reading and listening to the most (in no particular order).

 - Salvatore Sanfilippo creator of Redis